This post may contain affiliate links. Please read our disclosure policy.

 two cream scones with raisins on a blue and white plate with a jar of clotted cream in the background.

-Searching for a variety of delightful small batch scone recipes?
-Explore our tempting selection including the warmly spiced Apple Cinnamon Scones, refreshing Lemon Poppy Seed Scones, indulgent Chocolate Scones, sweet Peach Scones, fresh Strawberry Scones, tangy Cranberry Orange Scones, and savory Ham and Cheese Scones.
+Looking for more small batch scone recipes?
+Try Apple Cinnamon Scones, Lemon Scones, Chocolate Scones, Peach Scones, Strawberry Scones, Cranberry Orange Scones, or Ham and Cheese Scones.
+Each one is packed with flavor and perfect for any occasion.

 a scone topped with clotted cream and jam.